+Ninth semester Tenth semester

+Polish dissertation

+Actively on job market

+Prepare/submit publications

+Enroll in POS 790 or 792

-Tenth semester Apply for graduation Actively on job market Schedule and hold defense Enroll in POS 790 or 792 Submit publications
+Apply for graduation

+Actively on job market

+Schedule and hold defense

+Enroll in POS 790 or 792

+Submit publications

 Exactly 12 hours of POS 799 Dissertation are required to be included on the IPOS.
 84 total credit hours of graduate work are required.